michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 Example of two clients both adding items to a shared shopping cart.
 Each write of the key is assigned a version number which allows the server to know when a concurrent write happens (clients send up theWhelast version number of the key they've seen).
 Algorithm:

 * The server maintains a version number for every key, increments it when the key is written and stores version number and value.
 * When a client reads, the server returns all non-overwritten values and the last version number.
-A client must read before writting.
+A client must read (response from write can be a read) before writting.
 * When a client writes a key, it must include the version number from the prior read *and* merge together all values it received from the prior read.
 * When the server receives a writes with a particular version number, it can overwrite all values with that version number or below (since it knows they have been merged), but it must keep all values with a higher version number (bc those writes are concurrent).
 * If you make a write without a version number, simply add that value without overwritting.